awsdocs/amazon-transcribe-developer-guide/doc_source/phi-id-stream.md

 ## Identifying PHI in a dictation that is spoken into your microphone<a name="console-stream-phi"></a>

-To use the Amazon Transcribe Medical console to transcribe the speech picked up by your microphone and identify any PHI, choose **Dictation** as the audio input type, start the stream, and begin speaking into the microphone on your computer\.
+To use the AWS Management Console to transcribe the speech picked up by your microphone and identify any PHI, choose **Dictation** as the audio input type, start the stream, and begin speaking into the microphone on your computer\.

-**To identify PHI in a dictation using the Amazon Transcribe Medical console**
+**To identify PHI in a dictation using the AWS Management Console**

-1. Sign in to the [ Amazon Transcribe Medical console](https://console.aws.amazon.com/transcribe/)\.
+1. Sign in to the [AWS Management Console](https://console.aws.amazon.com/transcribe/)\.

 1. In the navigation pane, choose **Real\-time transcription**\.